What is Speaking in Tongues? A Biblical Guide for Christians

 Q: Can tongues be faked or manipulated?

 A: Yes, like any spiritual gift, tongues can be counterfeited.
 However, counterfeits don't discredit the authentic gift—they actually prove its value.
-We don't stop using money because some people print fake bills.
+Counterfeits confirm the value of what's being imitated.

 Q: Should tongues be used in public worship?